SignPath/website/docs/documentation/users.md

 ### User accounts and SignPath organizations

-Note that user accounts are not the same as users in an organization.

-* Use the [login page] to create a user account or sign in.
-* Users must be invited to SignPath organizations in order to use them.
-* A user account may be used for one or more SignPath organizations.
+To get access to an existing SignPath organizations, users must be [invited](#invitations) or [synchronized](#directory-sync).

+Only [sign up][login page] for a new user account if you want to evaluate SignPath using a free trial subscrition.

 | User account type         | Provider                              | How to use                            | Editions   |
 |---------------------------|---------------------------------------|---------------------------------------|------------|